sarscov2-phylodynamics/sarscov2-phylodynamics.github.io/_posts/2020-04-08-importations.md

 ### Report prepared on 2020-04-08

-#### On behalf of the MRC GIDA COVID-19 phylodynamics working group at Imperial College London: Lily Geidelberg, Olivia Boyd, Manon Ragonnet, David Jorgensen,  Igor Siveroni, Erik Volz
+#### Olivia Boyd, Lily Geidelberg, David Jorgensen, Manon Ragonnet, Igor Siveroni, Erik Volz and the [Imperial College COVID-19 Response Team](http://sarscov2phylodynamics.org/about/)

 The time that a COVID19 epidemic begins in a particular region (city,county,country etc.) depends on